newebtime/jbuilder-cli/README.md

 - Create a composer.json with the packagename as name
 - Do some check and validation (package name, paths)
 - Add message during the Install (e.g. "Downloading Joomla, etc")
-- Create the command to link to fofcli command (if possible)
 - Ask to add fof30 to .gitignore (it will be downloaded automaticaly on project:install)
 - Refactorize a bit, it become messy
+- Add help to each command

 # Requirements